Major Requirements

 - ECON 100 - Introduction to Economics

-Credits 3 Prerequisite MATH 101 Fundamentals of probability, statistics, estimation, and hypothesis testing and ending with an introduction to regression analysis.
+Credits 3 Prerequisite ECON 100, 180, 180A, or both ECON 101 and ECON 102 Fundamentals of probability, statistics, estimation, and hypothesis testing and ending with an introduction to regression analysis.
 The topics are critical for success in upper-level economics electives and are important for careers that rely on empirical research in the social sciences.
 Students engage in a dialogue between theory and application and learn to think formally about data, uncertainty, and random processes, while learning hands-on methods to organize and analyze real data using modern statistical software.
+Not open to students with credit for BUS 202 or POL/INTR 202.

 - ECON 203 - Econometrics